 I look forward to growing with ECSMC in deepening our connection with God in prayer and in passionately seeking justice and well-being for all people – especially people routinely pushed to the margins of church and society – and for the land.

 I’m renewed and awed by spending time outside, where I enjoy photographing the details and expansive beauty of nature.
 I can often be seen walking or biking around town.
 I’ve lived in Tanzania and spent a bit of time on every continent, and I love to learn how life and language work in different cultures.
 I also make regular trips to see my brother and sister-in-law in Los Angeles, California.

 In my role at ECSMC, I provide administrative support for the congregation, church committees, and pastoral staff.

 My past experience includes work in missions and outreach ministries, nonprofit Christian ministry, diversity training for college students, as well as several rewarding years as a full-time stay-at-home parent.
 Prior to coming to ECSMC, I served for three years as a Parish Resource Manager and Director of Communications for a large Lancaster city church

 I am married to my high school sweetheart, Brian.
-We have three elementary-aged children – a daughter and two sons – and a border collie mix named Teddy.
+We have three children – a daughter and two sons – and a border collie mix named Teddy.
 In my spare time, you might find me doing one or more of my favorite things: spending time outside with my family, laughing, reading, and eating good food.
 (This native Californian can’t get enough of authentic Thai and Mexican food!)